ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 > **Note:**
 > To ensure IPv4 format preservation, implementers **MUST** consider using cycle‑walking, a 32-bit random permutation, or an FPE mode if required.

-# Non‑Deterministic Encryption
+# Non‑Deterministic Encryption {#non-deterministic-encryption}

 Non‑deterministic encryption leverages a tweakable block cipher together with a random tweak.
+For implementation details, see {{pseudocode-and-examples}}.

 Although the tweak is generated uniformly at random (and thus may occasionally collide per birthday bounds), such collisions are benign when they occur with different inputs.
 An `(input, tweak)` collision reveals that the same input was encrypted with the same tweak but does not disclose the input's value.